ronen567/just-the-docs/docs/regularization.md

 ## Regularization Techniques

-As mentioned above, Regularization applies to a set of techniques which aim to prevent overfitting, by either simplify the system or increase the size of training system.
+As mentioned above, Regularization applies to a set of techniques which aim to prevent overfitting by simplifying the system, stopping the training when just when weights begin to overfit, and increasing the effective size of training system.

 The regularization techniques presented here are:

 - L2 Regularization
 - L1 Regularization
 - Dropout
 - Early Stopping
 - Data Augmentation

 ## L2 Regularization